Neuron: All-or-none principle

 The conduction of nerve impulses is an example of an all-or-none response.
 In other words, if a neuron responds at all, then it must respond completely.
-Greater intensity of stimulation, like brighter image/louder sound, does not produce a stronger signal, but can increase firing frequency.
+Greater intensity of stimulation, like brighter image/louder sound, does not produce a stronger signal but can increase firing frequency.
 Receptors respond in different ways to stimuli.
-Slowly adapting or tonic receptors respond to steady stimulus and produce a steady rate of firing.
-Tonic receptors most often respond to increased intensity of stimulus by increasing their firing frequency, usually as a power function of stimulus plotted against impulses per second.
-This can be likened to an intrinsic property of light where greater intensity of a specific frequency (color) requires more photons, as the photons can't become "stronger" for a specific frequency.
+Slowly adapting or tonic receptors respond to a steady stimulus and produce a steady rate of firing.
+Tonic receptors most often respond to increased stimulus intensity by increasing their firing frequency, usually as a power function of stimulus plotted against impulses per second.
+This can be likened to an intrinsic property of light where greater intensity of a specific frequency (color) requires more photons, as the photons cannot become "stronger" for a specific frequency.

-Other receptor types include quickly adapting or phasic receptors, where firing decreases or stops with steady stimulus; examples include skin which, when touched causes neurons to fire, but if the object maintains even pressure, the neurons stop firing.
+Other receptor types include quickly adapting or phasic receptors, where firing decreases or stops with a steady stimulus; examples include skin which, when touched causes neurons to fire, but if the object maintains even pressure, the neurons stop firing.
 The neurons of the skin and muscles that are responsive to pressure and vibration have filtering accessory structures that aid their function.

 The pacinian corpuscle is one such structure.
 It has concentric layers like an onion, which form around the axon terminal.
 When pressure is applied and the corpuscle is deformed, mechanical stimulus is transferred to the axon, which fires.
-If the pressure is steady, stimulus ends; thus, typically these neurons respond with a transient depolarization during the initial deformation and again when the pressure is removed, which causes the corpuscle to change shape again.
-Other types of adaptation are important in extending the function of a number of other neurons.
+If the pressure is steady, the stimulus ends; thus, these neurons typically respond with a transient depolarization during the initial deformation and again when the pressure is removed, which causes the corpuscle to change shape again.
+Other types of adaptation are important in extending the function of several other neurons.

+Although neurons have long been assumed to always give a stereotyped maximal response or none at all, there is a body of research that argues that this is only partially correct, and that while it is true that Neurons either fire an Action Potential or do not, the amplitude and duration of the Action Potentials that a Neuron fires can vary greatly, allowing the Neuron to encode information in at least the strength of the Action Potential.
+Additionally, the analog information carried in the Action Potential has been shown to be able to survive and travel distances originally not thought to be possible.
+This has been proposed to be a highly effective way to encode information compared to the usual rate and temporal coding theories commonly seen in the literature, with the ability to transfer around 4 times more information than current wisdom would suggest.